Get to know us

-SDL take place in RWL settings, which are experimental hubs or centers at the interface of science, society and action.
-RWL provide learning and research opportunities in real life, in real time, with all the inherent complexities and surprises of transformations and systemic innovation.
+Systemic Design Labs (SDL) are experimental hubs or activities at the interface of science, design, society and action.
+They provide learning and research opportunities in real life, in real time, with all the inherent complexities and surprises of transformations and systemic innovation.

 SDL is lead by Prof. (AHO) Dr. Tobias Luthe, and currently hosted by the Institute for Spatial and Landscape Development (IRL), group of Planning Landscape and Urban Systems (PLUS) at the ETH Department of Civil, Environmental and Geomatic Engineering.

 Many of SDL course offers were supported by ETH Innovedum.

 Systemic Design Labs take place in real-world settings at the interface of science, design and societal action, inter- and transdisciplinary, and thus somewhat hovering in between and beyond the disciplinary structure of a technical university like ETHZ.